By Stacey Scott, founder of Vita

 She was able to request tests that looked for viruses that might be driving my symptoms and to look at the health of my gut in order to prescribe herbs and supplements to support my damaged nervous system.
 There is also something about the holistic approach to treatment that resonated with me.

 2. Food overhaul – I radically changed my diet.

 Everything changed when I focused on nutrition.
-Within two-weeks I noticed a small improvement to my balance when walking indoors.
+Within two weeks I noticed a small improvement in my balance when walking indoors.
 Within 2 months I was walking around outdoors by myself again.
 Functional medicine doctors explain that the gut is the seat of our health and when it is damaged, as often seen in autoimmune conditions, toxins are able to seep into the bloodstream, causing inflammation.

-The elimination diet I used is an adapted version of Paleo with the inclusion of a massive dose of leafy greens, non-starchy vegetables and organ meats e.g. liver.
-I began by removing all potential trigger foods – gluten, dairy, almonds, soy, eggs, legumes, nightshade family (peppers, tomatoes, aubergine) and sugar.
-I increased my water intake to 2 litres per day and ensured that it was filtered.
+The elimination diet I used is an adapted version of Paleo with the inclusion of a massive dose of leafy greens, non-starchy vegetables, and organ meats e.g. liver.
+I began by removing all potential trigger foods – gluten, dairy, almonds, soy, eggs, legumes, nightshade family (peppers, tomatoes, aubergine), and sugar.
+I increased my water intake to 2 liters per day and ensured that it was filtered.

 3. Hormone rebalance

-There is emerging evidence to suggest that oestrogen may contribute to the development of autoimmune conditions, yet another reason to keep our hormones balanced.
-In her book ‘The Hormone Cure’, Sara Gottfried proposes a specific elimination diet to address hormonal imbalances, because when order is restored to the endocrine (hormone producing) glands, the body re-balances and the gut heals.
+There is emerging evidence to suggest that oestrogen may contribute to the development of an autoimmune disease, yet another reason to keep our hormones balanced.
+In her book ‘The Hormone Cure’, Sara Gottfried proposes a specific elimination diet to address hormonal imbalances, because when order is restored to the endocrine (hormone-producing) glands, the body re-balances and the gut heals.
 I tweaked my elimination diet to more closely follow Gottfried’s recommendations with great results.